-As of right now, we're able to manage things internally as it's definitely wound down compared to what we've experienced over the past two years.
+As of right now, we're able to manage things internally as it has definitely wound down compared to what we have experienced over the past two years.
 Thank you, Mr. Chairman.

 Mr. Malliki (interpretation): Thank you, Mr. Chairman.
-I also thank you for that response. (interpretation ends) The Population Health Division of the department's public health branch will see a small increase of \$278,000 in 2022-23.
-What new activities or programs will be provided with the additional funding? (interpretation) Thank you.
+I also thank you for your responses. (interpretation ends) The Population Health Division of the department's Public Health Branch will see a small increase of \$278,000 in 2022-23.
+What new activities or programs will be provided for additional funds? (interpretation) Thank you, Mr. Chairman.

 Hon.
-John Main (interpretation): Thank you, Mr. Chairman.
-Just on the approach to COVID from the previous question, I want to add that in terms of the approach or status looking nationally at the Public Health Agency of Canada and what they're communicating, they're encouraging caution and a state of readiness in terms of not being overly dismissive for the potential for additional waves of COVID.
+John Main (interpretation): Thank you, Mr. Chairman. (interpretation ends) Just on the approach to COVID from the previous question, I wanted to add that in terms of the approach or status looking nationally at the Public Health Agency of Canada and what they're communicating, they're encouraging caution and a state of readiness in terms of not being overly dismissive of the potential for additional waves of COVID.
 I just wanted to add that in there.

 In terms of the Population Health line, the increase there represents the continued use of agency nurse contracts.
-That's what the increase is tied do, the distribution of funding across the public health units.
-It's distributed between Iqaluit health services, as well as Kivalliq and Kitikmeot. (interpretation) Thank you, Mr. Chairman.
+That's what the increase is tied to.
+The distribution of funding across the public health units is distributed between Iqaluit Health Services, Kivalliq and Kitikmeot. (interpretation) Thank you, Mr. Chairman.

-Mr. Malliki (interpretation): Thank you, Mr. Chairman.
-The department's 2022-26 draft business plan indicates that the department will develop resources in anticipation of the coming into force of the new Tobacco and Smoking Act.
+Mr. Malliki (interpretation): Thank you, Mr. Chairman. (interpretation ends) The department's 2022-26 draft business plan indicates that the department will "Develop resources in anticipation of the coming into force of the new Tobacco and Smoking Act."
 When the Act comes into force, section 24(2) to (4) will prohibit smoking in public housing units as well as government units.
-What path has been taken to prepare landlords and tenants for the enforcement of section 24 of the legislation? (interpretation) Thank you, Mr. Chairman.
+What steps have been taken to prepare landlords and tenants for the enforcement of section 24 of the legislation? (interpretation) Thank you, Mr. Chairman.

 Hon.
-John Main (interpretation): Thank you, Mr. Chairman. (interpretation ends) We do have plans to work on, as I indicated in a statement recently, we are rolling out a mass media campaign around these smoke-free spaces aspect of the new legislation.
+John Main (interpretation): Thank you, Mr. Chairman. (interpretation ends) We do have plans to work on....
+As I indicated in a statement recently, we are rolling out a mass media campaign around the smoke-free spaces aspect of the new legislation.

-With regard to landlords, specifically, we're working with the Nunavut Housing Corporation.
-We don't have any specifics to share on this currently, but if the member is interested in it I can certainly see what information is available and provide that at a later date. (interpretation) Thank you, Mr. Chairman.
+With regard to landlords specifically, we're working with the Nunavut Housing Corporation.
+We don't have any specifics to share on this currently, but if the member is interested in it, I can certainly see what information is available and provide that at a later date. (interpretation) Thank you, Mr. Chairman.